sQu4rks/intro_to_programmability/README.md

 > :warning: This is a common pitfall or warning.

+> :wrench: Here you will find some background information.

 > :computer: This is an exercises.
 They might contain sample code that you need to extend upon like this:
 >
 > Modify the code so that it says hello and includes your name